davidpak/SmartNote/server/docs/INTERFACES.md

 | `503 Service Unavailable` | The generator is unavailable. |
 | `504 Gateway Timeout` | The generator timed out. |

 The server defines a timeout for generating summaries.
-The timeout does not abort the generation process, but rather returns a `408 Request Timeout` response to the client to prevent the client from waiting too long.
+The timeout does not abort the generation process, but rather returns a `408 Request Timeout` response to the client.
 If the client receives a `408 Request Timeout` response, it should retry the request with the same options.
-The server only allows one request to be processed per client at a time.
+The server only allows one generation request to be processed per session at a time.
 Consequently, if the same options are not used in the retry request, the server will respond with `409 Conflict`.
-If the underlying generator has timed out (a timeout longer than the server's timeout), the server will respond with `504 Gateway Timeout` instead.
-When this occurs, the client should stop retrying the request.
+If the underlying generator has timed out (which may be different than the server timeout), the server will respond with `504 Gateway Timeout` instead.
+When this occurs, the client should stop retrying the request temporarily and try again later.

 ## `export`